iccir919/100-days-of-code/log.md

 **Today's Progress**: Completed the exercises from Chapter 10: Modules from the book Eloquent JavaScript

-**Thoughts:** I had to use the hint for the last exercise from Chapter 10 of the book Eloquent JavaScript.
-Unfortunately, when I use the hints for an exercise question, I feel like I do not really understand the material of the chapter.
-The question covered circular dependencies, which is a situation where module A depends on B, and B also, directly or indirectly, depends on A. Unlike other programming languages, JavaScript does allow circular dependencies because the require function is able to accomodate circular dependencies without crashing because require stores a dependency in its cache before it actually loads the code.
-If a dependency is called for multiple times, then the require function will not be load the same dependency over and over again if the dependency is already in the cache.
-I feel this exercise question would make a great blog post topic since what I found online was not completely clear or helpful to me.
+**Thoughts:** I had to use the hint for the last exercise from Chapter 10: Modules of the book Eloquent JavaScript.
+When I use the hints for an exercise question, I feel like I do not really understand the material of the chapter.
+The exercise I had trouble with was about circular dependencies, which is a situation where module A depends on B, and B also, directly or indirectly, depends on A. Unlike other programming languages, JavaScript does allow circular dependencies because the require function is able to accomodate circular dependencies without crashing; this is possible since require stores a dependency in its cache before it actually loads the code.
+Requie will not load a dependency again if it is already within the cache.
+This way, if a dependency is called for multiple times, then the require function will not be load the same dependency over and over again.
+I feel this exercise question would make a great blog post topic since the material I found online about this topic was not completely clear or helpful to me.

 **Links to work:**
 - [Solutions to Exercises from Chapter 10 of Eloquent JavaScript](https://github.com/iccir919/eloquent-javascript/tree/master/10_modules/exercises)